larsks/blog.oddbit.com-posts/2014-08-30-docker-plugin-for-openstack-he.md

             "$WAIT_HANDLE":
               get_resource: docker_wait_handle

+The `str_replace` function probably deserves a closer look; the general format is:

+    str_replace:
+      template:
+      params:

+Where `template` is text content containing 0 or more things to be replaced, and `params` is a list of tokens to search for and replace in the `template`.

 We use `str_replace` to substitute the token `$WAIT_HANDLE` with the result of calling `get_resource` on our `docker_wait_handle` resource.
 This results in a URL that contains an EC2-style signed URL that will